 WASHINGTON, D.C. – The National Association of Social Workers (NASW) is pleased to announce Pennsylvania social worker Dr. Scott Giacomucci is the first recipient of its Emerging Social Work Leader Award for his impressive accomplishments in trauma treatment, group work, social work education and research, and work as an advocate for people in prison and youth detention centers.

 “Dr. Giacomucci has made tremendous strides for someone so new to the social work profession,” said NASW CEO Angelo McClain, PhD, LICSW.
 “He has shown an astute keenness to take on a leadership role in promoting the field of psychodrama; and he’s actively engaged in publishing research that advances excellence in social work clinical practice.”

 The Emerging Social Work Leader Award honors a member of NASW who has been in practice for five years or less and has demonstrated outstanding contributions as a leader at the beginning phase of their career.

-Giacomucci is also an emerging leader on an international level, especially in the International Association of Group Psychotherapy.
-He has presented workshops in China, Canada, Sweden and Turkey.
+Giacomucci is also an emerging leader on an international level, especially in the psychodrama and group psychotherapy communities.
+He has presented at events in Ukraine, Puerto Rico, China, Canada, Sweden and Turkey.

-He is an adjunct professor at Bryn Mawr College and is engaged in research, publishing his work in the Journal of Psychodrama, Sociometry and Group Psychotherapy, the Journal of Addiction and Addictive Disorders and other journals.
+He is an adjunct professor at Bryn Mawr College and is engaged in research, publishing his work in the Journal of Psychodrama, Sociometry and Group Psychotherapy, the Journal of Social Work with Groups and other journals.